diddy-boy/mini-pi-media-server/README.md

 I like it, how do I install it ?
 The installer and all config files are contained in the zip folder which makes it easier just to install on a raspberry pi with one command ( copy and paste):-

-wget https://github.com/diddy-boy/mini-pi-media-server/archive/refs/heads/main.zip && unzip main.zip && cd mini-pi-media-server-main && unzip pi-setup*.zip && sudo ./pi-setup/mini-pi-setup.sh
+wget https://github.com/diddy-boy/mini-pi-media-server/archive/refs/heads/main.zip && unzip main.zip && cd mini-pi-media-server-main && unzip pi-setup*.zip && mv pi-setup ~/ && cd ~ && rm -rf mini-pi-media-server-main main.zip && cd pi-setup && sudo ./mini-pi-setup.sh

 so what is in the zip file ?
 All images, config files and web files.